cjbatin/Rich-Notifications-Pusher-Beams/README.md

 # Rich Notifications Pusher Beams

-An example project that accompanies my tutorial on using Getting started with vapor and Chatkit.
+An example project that accompanies my tutorial on using rich notifications with Pusher Beams

 Tutorial Part 1: https://pusher.com/tutorials/rich-notifications-vapor-part-1